-- for the portfolio model type the class business transaction and the relationclass relates business transaction, - for the 4R business process model the super class FlowObject and as sub classes of this class: Start, Decision, SubProcess, Activity, Parallelity, Join, and End.
-Additionally the classes: 4R risk aggregation, and 4R event; the relationclasses: subsequent, 4R aggregation relation, and 4R influences relation - for the 4R organizational model the classes: actor, organizational unit, resource, and role; and the relationclasses: uses resouce, belongs to unit, has role, and has resource
+- for the portfolio model type the class business transaction and the relation class relates business transaction, - for the 4R business process model the super class FlowObject and as sub classes of this class: Start, Decision, SubProcess, Activity, Parallelity, Join, and End.
+Additionally the classes: 4R risk aggregation, and 4R event; the relationclasses: subsequent, 4R aggregation relation, and 4R influences relation

+- 6 Fill et al. - for the 4R organizational model the classes: actor, organizational unit, resource, and role; and the relationclasses: uses resource, belongs to unit, has role, and has resource